Why is reading speed important at university?

 How will you read at university?

 How students read these various sources will vary not only depending on the type of source they read and their purpose for reading, but also precisely on how they read that information.
-As our short course on reading strategies explains in much more detail, skimming, scanning and intensive reading are three commonly accepted reading techniques that students tend to follow when they interpret texts – sometimes without even realising.
+As our short reader on reading strategies explains in much more detail, skimming, scanning and intensive reading are three commonly accepted reading techniques that students tend to follow when they interpret texts – sometimes without even realising.
 These three strategies are explored briefly below:

 - Skim Reading: This is when a reader gets an overall impression of the text by looking at any images, by quickly reading any headings and subheadings and by potentially also skimming the introduction and conclusion for key information.